Mujirin/Data-Science-Note/README.md

 # Data-Science-Note
-This is notes from real life experiences as a data scientist
+The notes from real life experiences as a data scientist